Dodge Aspen: Station wagons

+End of Production

+Production of the Aspen/Volaré ended at the beginning of 1980 with the final vehicle, a Silver Metallic 1980 Aspen equipped with the R/T package (the 285th and final one equipped with said package for this model year), rolling off Dodge Main Assembly on January 4.
+This was also the final car to be produced at the facility, which was closed the same day (its closure having been announced months prior in 1979).
+The car was purchased by Bob Nellis, an electrical contractor for Chrysler.
+It remained in the Nellis family ownership for 37 years before it was sold at the end of 2017.

+After Dodge Main's closure, the site was purchased by General Motors in 1981, after which the factory was demolished to make way for the new Detroit/Hamtramck Assembly, opening in 1985.

 International markets

 Between 1977 and 1979, the small Swiss specialty automaker Monteverdi built 20 modified versions of the Volaré/Aspen called the Sierra to compete in Europe's luxury car market.

 The "Dart" name (rather than "Aspen") was applied to Dodge-branded F-platform cars in Mexico and Colombia, corresponding to the local Chrysler-branded F-platform cars badged as "Valiant Volarés".
 F-body Volaré models were not marketed under the "Plymouth" brand in Mexico because that brand was dropped after 1969.

 During 1981 and 1982, Dart coupes built for the Mexican market used an M-platform Diplomat coupe that was fitted with a 1980 Volare header panel.
 Chrysler de México also sold less-expensive versions of the American K-cars: The Plymouth Reliant and Dodge Aries (in 1982–1987) and Plymouth Caravelle (1988) as "Chrysler Volarés".

 The 1988 Chrysler Volaré E (an inexpensive version of the 1988 Plymouth Caravelle modified with a 1986–1988 Plymouth Reliant front end) served as Mexican Highway Patrol units from 1988 to 1990.
 They used Chrysler Turbo II 2.2 L engines and three-speed automatic transmissions (arm shifter on the steering columns, like U.S. patrol cars).
 In Mexico, they were known as "turbo-patrols".

 The Volaré also became known as the "Volaré Duster" in Canada.